This five-year degree programme* underpins the Chartered Manager degree apprenticeship standard.

 Teaching and assessment

 This includes practical skills but also broader skills including: numeracy; IT and communication.
-Practical experience in the work place will be essential to develop and enhance these skills.
-Blocks of face to face teaching will be used to provide more "hands-on" techniques/skills that are not available at work or locally.
+Practical experience in the workplace is essential to develop and enhance these skills.
+Blocks of face to face teaching are used to provide more "hands-on" techniques/skills that are not available at work or locally.

-A number of methods will be used for both formative and summative assessment including: practical tests or assessment at the University or in the work place; reports or other documents; computer-based assignments; oral plus written presentations and project plans.
+A number of methods are used for both formative and summative assessment including: practical tests or assessment at the University or in the workplace; reports or other documents; computer-based assignments; oral plus written presentations and project plans.

-Formative assessment will include: progress tests; reports; short essays; and presentations.
-Progress and attainment of learning outcomes will be determined by a variety of summative assessments including: unseen written examinations (three times a year in the workplace), some as Multiple Choice Questions (MCQ’s); essays; written exams; and presentations.
+Formative assessment includes: progress tests; reports; short essays; and presentations.
+Progress and attainment of learning outcomes are determined by a variety of summative assessments including: unseen written examinations (three times a year in the workplace), some as Multiple Choice Questions (MCQ’s); essays; written exams; and presentations.